AlphaOrange/Orbitlist/README.md

 # Orbitlist
-This javascript (plus some small css) turns every ul within a html file that has the class .orbit into an orbital navigation with first level li items becoming the lowest orbit and the deepest li items becoming the highest orbit.
+This jQuery plugin turns every ul within a html file that has the class .orbit into an orbital navigation with first level li items becoming the lowest orbit and the deepest li items becoming the highest orbit.

 ## Using Orbitlist
 1. Start an html document